English Idioms and Idiomatic Expressions

 - raring to go

-- If someone is raring to go, they are very eager and
+- If someone is raring to go, they are very eager, enthusiastic or excited about

 "The kids can't wait to go camping.
-They're raring to go!"
+Their bags are packed already and they're raring to go!"

-- If someone is raring to go, they are very eager and
+- If someone is raring to go, they are very eager, enthusiastic or excited about

 - smell a rat